 God’s design was not only to save us from hell, however great that salvation, but to make us His sons and daughters, in order that we, with Himself and the Lord Jesus, the first-born from the dead, might dwell for ever in our Father’s house.

 True love has its source in Christ Himself.
-It is therefore bold in defence of His truth, and knows no man after the flesh when His honour is to be maintained or defended.
+It is therefore bold in defense of His truth, and knows no man after the flesh when His honor is to be maintained or defended.

 We have three chief characters to sustain—child of God; a soldier; spouse of Christ.
 We have to feast; to fight; and to sing.
 Christ has won the victory.
 We gather up the spoils; and though so doing we must fight, the victory is ours, and its fruit.

 To have the Lord Jesus revealed to us by the Spirit of God is enough.
 It sufficed Stephen amidst his persecutors, and suffices us amidst all our difficulties and adversaries, amidst all trials, great and small.